oroinc/documentation/cloud/maintenance/faq.rst

 Can I download an application database dump to troubleshoot issues in the local environment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For security reasons, you cannot download backups with the sensitive data from OroCloud.
-However, you can create a :ref:`sanitized backup <orocloud-maintenance-use-sanitized-backup>`, :ref:`configure it as necessary <orocloud-maintenance-advanced-use-sanitization-conf>`, and use it for your needs.
+However, you can create a :ref:`sanitized backup <orocloud-maintenance-use-sanitized-backup>`, configure it as necessary, and use it for your needs.

 The upgrade failed.
 What are the recommended steps to have application IP and running ASAP?